LinkedIn defies social media slump, raises outlook

 Shares of the company rose about 6 percent in after-market trade after closing at $93.51 on the New York Stock Exchange on Thursday.

-LinkedIn's results come as investors shed their holdings in once white hot consumer Internet companies such as Facebook, Groupon and Zynga.
+LinkedIn's results come as investors shed their holdings in once white hot consumer Internet companies such as Facebook (FB.O), Groupon (GRPN.O) and Zynga (ZNGA.O).

 Second-quarter revenue rose 89 percent to $228.2 million, beating analysts' average forecast of $216.3 million, according to Thomson Reuters I/B/E/S.